Daniel Langlois: Recognition and honours

+Death and investigation

+On 1 December 2023, police in Dominica found a burnt out car near Galion containing the bodies of Langlois and his partner Dominique Marchand.
+According to Dominica News Online and other local sources, the couple had been missing for a few days.
+They reported that three people had been detained and were being questioned by police.

+"For years, the two men had fought bitterly over use of a public road.
+In 2019, Dominica’s highest court ruled that the road was indeed public and Langlois’ workers and guests could use it."

+On 6 December 2023, it was reported that in fact the police in Dominica had made four arrests in the case, and that two of the suspects, Jonathan Lehrer and Robert Snyder, had been charged with murder in a court in Roseau, Dominica's capital.
+Lehrer, a man from New Jersey, owns a property next to Langlois's and Marchand's luxurious eco-resort and had been involved in litigation with Langlois five years before the murders in a matter dealing with a public roadway.

+Bail was granted and apparently assured by a government representative.
+The trial starts February 10/25 in Dominica.

 Daniel Langlois Foundation

 The Daniel Langlois Foundation is a non-profit, philanthropic organization endowed by Daniel Langlois and chartered in 1997 with the mission to support artistic and scientific projects and research dedicated to further general human awareness as well as the understanding of human relation with its natural and technological environment.

 The purpose of the foundation is to further artistic and scientific knowledge by fostering the meeting of art and science in the field of technologies and the environment.
 The Foundation seeks to nurture a critical awareness of technology's implications for human beings and their natural and cultural environments, and to promote the exploration of aesthetics suited to evolving human environments.
 The Foundation Centre for Research and Documentation (CR+D) seeks to document history, artworks and practices associated with electronic and digital media arts and to make this information available to researchers in an innovative manner through data communications.